If your business is not gaining traction on the web, or you’re new to building an online presence, here are

-Having an online booking system is a no-brainer; it increases your business by putting customers in the driver’s seat, allowing them to purchase your services at any time and from anywhere in the world.
+Having an online reservation system is a no-brainer; it increases your business by putting customers in the driver’s seat, allowing them to purchase your services at any time and from anywhere in the world.
 By putting self-serve bookings in place on your website, you decrease your overall administration duties and have more time to focus on giving customers the very best.

 Consider some of these statistics culled from our Checkfront users: